dfarrell07/puppet-opendaylight/README.markdown

 Requires: `ha_node_ips`, `ha_node_index`

-The ODL OVSDB Clustering XML for HA are configured and enabled.
+The ODL Clustering XML for HA are configured and enabled.

 ##### `ha_node_ips`